Study Tour

 9:30 a.m. - 9:45 a.m.

-Coffee Break
+Coffee break

 9:45 a.m - 12:00 p.m.

-Why The Globe and Mail remains the subscription model to watch
+Why the Globe and Mail remains the subscription model to watch

 What makes The Globe and Mail so special for reader revenue?
 It’s its rare combination of a trusted national brand, a culture of innovation, and a fully aligned business strategy.
 From early adoption of AI-powered paywalls and content insights to deep journalism and a willingness to experiment, the Globe has built a machine that consistently raises the bar for subscriptions.
 With every part of the organisation — newsroom, product, data, commercial — working toward the same goal, they’ve shown that even in a challenging market you can grow meaningful reader revenue, not just cling to old models.
 Their results speak for themselves: real growth, real loyalty, and a sustainable path forward in an industry that’s searching for answers.
 Includes closing Q&A and office tour.